andreamari/polyquantum_test/README.md

    - Include metadata at the top: author, date, source issue.
 3. Open a Pull Request to merge the subfolder and its internal file.

-## How to contribute to an existing project
+## How to contribute to an existing idea
 1. Discuss and interact directly by commenting on an existing issue.
 2. Each time the discussion produces original material that is worth preserving (ideas, solutions, calculations, etc..), create or edit a Markdown file in the issue subfolder (e.g., `/documents/42/1-further_comments.md`).
 3. Open a Pull Request to merge the file.